kwhitley/kwhitley/README.md

 Along the way, I've learned a few things, such as:

 - **Work backwards.**  Start with how you want your code/product to look/work in the most ideal world, as if it was already written.
 Iterate here first, THEN make it actually work.
-- **We are all lazy.** We all want to accomplish more with less effort.
-This includes *thought* effort and lower cognitive loads to understand code when you see it again later.
-Optimize for this!
+- **Everyone is lazy.** We all want to accomplish more with less effort.
+Whether developing code for developers (DX) or users (UX), keep this in mind.
+Do you enable them to achieve more, while doing less... or thinking less?
+If so, you're probably on the right track!
 - **You can't please everyone.** If you attempt to do so, you'll end up pleasing no one.
 Instead of making a generic tool that does a lot of things OK, consider making a great one that does a one or two things exceptionally.
 This will help in the next point...
 - **The most maintainable library/code is the *simplest* library/code.**  K.I.S.S.
 - **Don't obsess with developer minigames.** These include all the things we insist we need to develop (e.g. the most perfect Types/hinting, TypeSafe everything, the most perfect eslint rules, etc. Spoiler: Your consumers/clients/customers don't care about any of this, and many successful products have been launched before any of this stuff existed.
 Save it for later!